This ARTICLE On Gift Funds For Down Payment On Home Purchase Was UPDATED And PUBLISHED On November 21st, 2020

 - The gift funds the donor’s relationship to the home buyer/recipient

-- The dollar amount of the gift funds for down payment
+- The dollar amount of the gift funds for the down payment

 - The date the funds that transferred to the recipient